jlsilicon/w806/README.md

 - still adding Projects - Work In Progress

-drop these directories into app , and rename as src folder.
+drop these src* directories into app , and rename as src folder.

 ---